zcenao21/C-/Type.md

 ### Literal
 - When we assign one of the nonbool arithmetic types to a bool object, the result is false if the value is 0 and true otherwise.
-- When we assign a bool to one of the other arithmetic types, the resulting value is 1 if the bool is true and 0 if the bool is false.
+- When we assign a bool to one of the other arithmeti-c types, the resulting value is 1 if the bool is true and 0 if the bool is false.
 - If we assign an out-of-range value to an object of unsigned type, the result is the remainder of the value modulo the number of values the target type can